Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 You need to know only a few rules to work with this type of Query.

-1. You may select several Columns of data from the source for output.
+1. You can select several Columns of data from the source for output.

-2. You must sort one or more columns of data in Ascending/Descending Order and the leftmost sorted column will pick the top valuation records.
+2. You must sort one or more columns of data in ascending or descending Order, and the leftmost sorted column will pick the top valuation records.

-3. If the output values have duplicates (duplicate values in all columns in two or more records) then you can set the Unique Values Property to Yes (a DISTINCT clause in the SELECT statement) to suppress duplicate records.
+3. If the output contains duplicate records (i.e., two or more records with identical values in all columns), you can set the Unique Values property to Yes, which is equivalent to using a DISTINCT clause in the SQL SELECT statement, to suppress the duplicates.

 Create a Sample Query.

-1. Open a new database or one of your existing databases.
+1. Create a new database or one of your existing databases.

 3. Open a new Query in SQL View (without selecting a Table/Query from the displayed list).